nrfconnect/sdk-nrf/applications/nrf_desktop/bootloader_dfu.rst

 The direct-xip mode is used for the :ref:`background DFU <nrf_desktop_bootloader_background_dfu>`.
 In this mode, the MCUboot bootloader boots an image directly from a given slot, so the swap operation is not needed.
-To set the MCUboot mode of operations to the direct-xip mode, make sure to enable the :kconfig:option:`CONFIG_MCUBOOT_BOOTLOADER_MODE_DIRECT_XIP` Kconfig option in the application configuration.
+To set the MCUboot mode of operations to the direct-xip mode, enable the ``SB_CONFIG_MCUBOOT_MODE_DIRECT_XIP`` Kconfig option in the sysbuild configuration.
-This option automatically enables :kconfig:option:`CONFIG_BOOT_BUILD_DIRECT_XIP_VARIANT` to build application update images for both slots.
+This option automatically enables the ``SB_CONFIG_MCUBOOT_BUILD_DIRECT_XIP_VARIANT`` Kconfig option, which builds the application update images for both slots.
+The nRF Desktop application configurations do not use the direct-xip mode with the revert mechanism (``SB_CONFIG_MCUBOOT_MODE_DIRECT_XIP_WITH_REVERT``).

-Enable the ``CONFIG_BOOT_DIRECT_XIP`` Kconfig option in the bootloader configuration to make the MCUboot run the image directly from both image slots.
+The ``CONFIG_BOOT_DIRECT_XIP`` Kconfig option enables MCUboot to run the image directly from both image slots, and it is automatically applied to the bootloader configuration based on the sysbuild configuration.
-The nRF Desktop's bootloader configurations do not enable the revert mechanism (``CONFIG_BOOT_DIRECT_XIP_REVERT``).
+Similarly, the :kconfig:option:`CONFIG_MCUBOOT_BOOTLOADER_MODE_DIRECT_XIP` Kconfig option, that informs the application about the MCUboot bootloader's mode, is also applied automatically based on the sysbuild configuration.
-When the direct-xip mode is enabled (the :kconfig:option:`CONFIG_MCUBOOT_BOOTLOADER_MODE_DIRECT_XIP` Kconfig option is set in the application configuration), the application modules that control the DFU transport do not request firmware upgrades and do not confirm the running image.
+When the direct-xip mode is enabled, the application modules that control the DFU transport do not request firmware upgrades or confirm the running image.
 In that scenario, the MCUboot bootloader simply boots the image with the higher image version.

 By default, the MCUboot bootloader ignores the build number while comparing image versions.